mlin2024/Doodl.e/README.md

       * [ ] User can proceed with gameplay similar to Doodle Mode, but confined among the users in the game
       * [ ] User can view the full history of each doodle in the game after the game ends
 * [x] User can view their profile
-  * [ ] User can add their Twitter to allow automatic posting of their doodles
   * [x] User can choose to view their gallery
   * [x] User can view a gallery of all the doodles they've done
     * [x] User can see the timestamp of each doodle in the gallery